 - Make a smooth paste of one portion of the Onion.

 - Cut another portion thinly and leave aside for further use.

-- Cut the remaining into thin slice to make Onion crisp or "Piaj Beresta".
+- Cut the remaining into thin slices to make the Onion crisp or "Piaj Beresta".

-- Heat Oil in a deep bottom pan and fry the onion for 6-7 minutes or until those turn brown and crisp to make Onion crisp or "Piaj Beresta".
+- Heat Oil in a deep bottom pan and fry the onion for 6-7 minutes or until it turns brown and crisp to make Onion crisp or "Piaj Beresta".

 - Keep the Onion crisp aside as well.

 - Take Cinnamon, Black Cardamom, Nutmeg, Mace: 3-4 strings, Sahi JeeraBlack Pepper and Clove and grind to make a coarse powder.*

 - Whatever amount of Masala is prepared, the Tehari with 1 Kg rice and 1.5 kg meat requires 2 Tsp. full masala.